iOSForensics/pyimg4/README.md

 # How to contribute
 Contributors are essential to PyIMG4 (as they are to most open source projects).
-Drop me a line if you want to contribute.
+Drop us a line if you want to contribute.
-I also accept pull request.
+We also accept pull request.

-## Reporting issues
+# Reporting issues
 ### Questions
 It is OK so submit issues to ask questions (more than OK, encouraged).
 There is a label "question" that you can use for that.